The illiquidity network of stocks in China's market crash: Dataset and methods

-The transaction data is full of noise due to the too much frequent occurrences of quote.
-In order to filter out noise and smooth the data, a fixed time window of one minute is selected to average the spread.
-Note that as compared to previous study, one minute is short enough to reflect the investment behavior of investors at the smallest decision granularity.
-Besides, it is necessary to convert the length of data sequence into 237 minutes for every stock in a day for the reason that the Shenzhen Stock Exchange adopts collective bid for the last three minutes.
-With respect to the illiquidity, various methods have been presented to calculate it for different occasions and purposes.
-The methods on low-frequency data work great when high-frequency data is not available \cite{Amihud2002Illiquidity,LesmondA,RollA,CorwinA,ChengLiquidity}, but it is still undeniable that approaches based on high-frequency data perform better since richer information and higher accuracy \cite{ChungUncertainty, GoyenkoDo}.
-Here the illiquidity is expected to sense the minimum decisions in trading behavior, hence the bid-ask spread based on high-frequency records, which is always considered to be the best method, is selected to measure illiquidity \cite{EasleyChapter,KyleContinuous}.
-Moreover, it is known that the size of the transaction has a great impact on illiquidity, we further update the measure by adding the quoted amount as the weight of the spread.
-The illiquidity can be noted as
+Various methods have been presented to calculate illiquidity for different occasions and purposes.
+The methods applied to low-frequency data work well when high-frequency data are not available \cite{Amihud2002Illiquidity,LesmondA,RollA,CorwinA,ChengLiquidity}; nevertheless, it is clear that approaches based on high-frequency data perform better due to richer information and greater accuracy \cite{ChungUncertainty,GoyenkoDo}.
+Here, illiquidity is expected to capture the minimum decisions in trading behavior; hence, the bid-ask spread based on high-frequency records, which is always considered the best method, is selected to measure illiquidity \cite{EasleyChapter,KyleContinuous}.
+Moreover, it is known that the size of the transaction has a substantial impact on illiquidity, and we further update the measure by adding the quoted amount as the weight of the spread.
+Illiquidity can be denoted as

-where $A_{it}$ is the ask price of investor $i$ at time t, $V_{it}$ is the ask volume of investor $i$ at time $t$, $B_{jt}$ is the bid price of investor $j$ at time $t$, $V_{jt}$ is the ask volume of investor $j$ at time $t$, $P_{mid,t}$ is the mean of ask price and bid price at time $t$.
-It can be learned from the definition that the lower the weighted spread, the lower the transaction coast and the lower the illiquidity.
+where $A_{it}$ is the ask price of investor $i$ at time t, $V_{it}$ is the ask volume of investor $i$ at time $t$, $B_{jt}$ is the bid price of investor $j$ at time $t$, $V_{jt}$ is the ask volume of investor $j$ at time $t$, and $P_{mid,t}$ is the mean ask price and bid price at time $t$.
+The value of 10 is derived from the raw data, because in total 10 ask prices and bid prices are separately offered in the data records.
+The definition indicates that the lower the weighted spread is, the lower the transaction cost and the lower the illiquidity.